The booking must be make SIX months before the trip.

 Day 8 - SANTIAGO - EASTER ISLAND (See more information about Easter Island)

-After breakfast, transfer to the airport for the flight to the Easter Islands.
+You will take your flight to Easter Island.
 The flight will take approximately 5 hours

-Reception at Mataveri Airport and transfer to Hotel and then make a half day excursion.
+Reception at Mataveri Airport and transfer to Hotel.
+Afternoon free to rest.

 Day 9 - EASTER ISLAND